7 Most Common CDR Report Mistakes Made by Applicants for Skill Assessment

 Most Common CDR Report Mistakes Made by Applicants

-Writing Career Episode about Group Activity
+1. Writing a Career Episode about a group activity

-The most typical blunder people make when describing how their group or team worked on the project, solved problems, and performed tasks.
+The most typical blunder people make when describing how their group or team worked on the project, solved problems and performed tasks.
 CDR, on the other hand, is intended to evaluate your abilities rather than the teams’.

-It evaluates what you did on that project, what your job was, how you accomplished it, how you collaborated with others, and so on.
+It evaluates what you did on that project, what your job was, how you accomplished it, +how you collaborated with others, and so on.
 As a result, write your Report in the first person, emphasizing what you (I) personally accomplished rather than what your team (WE) accomplished.

 The group worked on a project involving wind turbine design and modeling.
 You separated the tasks into four categories: literature review, design calculation, project design, project analysis, project modification, component selection, project fabrication, and project testing or implementation.
 The mechanical engineer is involved in the following project as part of this project: